guilhermeprp/guilhermeprp/README.md

 ## I'm a Developer, Gamer and Weightlifter!

-- 🔭 I’m currently working at STF!
+- 🔭 I’m currently working at Implanta!
-- 🌱 I’m currently learning more about Node Js.
+- 🌱 I’m currently learning more about UI/UX Design.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Learn more about Back End and Cyber security.
-- ⚡ Fun fact: I love to play some games, learn about new technologies, cook, hit to cinema.
+- ⚡ Fun fact: I love to play some games, learn about new technologies, cook and hit to cinema.

 ### Connect with me: